Welcome to Acts 29 Ministries!

 say to you that you are Peter and on this rock (THE REVELATION) I will build my church, and the gates of Hades shall not prevail against it."

-Leadership, and their revelation, are the keys to any ministry.
+Leaders, and their revelation, are the keys to any ministry.
 Leaders need to reproduce leaders.
 Every seed produces after its own kind.
-Mike and Pat Heiser have done an excellent job of reproducing leaders through their ministry in Kenya, Africa.
-It is time for their leaders to reproduce so we can have more keys to the kingdom.

 I have a key ring.
-It has my car key, my house key, my Gathering Place key, my blessing box key and a few I don't even know what they are but they all open a door to something.
-If you ever lose you key ring, you can't open any doors, you can't start the car, you can't go to work, you can't get in the house or your work and you can't open your blessing box (a.k.a post office box).
+It has my car key, my house key, my business key, my blessing box key and a few I don't even know what they are, but they all open a door to something.
+If you ever lose your key ring, you can't open any doors, you can't start the car, you can't go to work, you can't get in the house or your work and you can't open your blessing box (a.k.a post office box).

 Most leaders are not charismatic, they are down to earth people, who can roll up their sleeves and get the job done.
 Actually, they are common, down to earth people who said yes to something God wanted done.
 They are not qualified to do it, but they are willing to step out in faith and see what Jesus wants to do.

-Pat Heiser has a great saying I've used many times: 'We are just ordinary people, doing extra ordinary things for God, supernatural things which we are not qualified to do.'
+A dear friend has a great saying I've used many times: 'We are just ordinary people, doing extra ordinary things for God, supernatural things which we are not qualified to do.'
 Do you realize God does not have anybody qualified working for Him.
-It is Him who qualifies us.
-When He calls us to do something, our hands should shoot up in the air and say, "Look no further, I'm your man or women to do the job through You."
+It is He who qualifies us.
+When He calls us to do something, our hands should shoot up in the air and say, "Look no further, I'm your man or woman to do the job through You."

 What was I looking for when I went to Kenya?
 I was looking for people who were not qualified but willing to be used by God.
 I've already seen many of them in the spirit.